top of page

 Subfamily Nymphalinae

+Genus Catacroptera.
 A monotypic genus of Afrotropical origin.
-The single species has two described subspecies, of which the nominate is found at Semuliki: C. cloanthe cloanthe.
+The single species has two described subspecies, of which the nominate is found at Semuliki: Catacroptera cloanthe.
 A butterfly frequented more in savannah habitat.

+Genus Junonia.
 A global genus with an Afrotropical component of 20 species.
 Eleven species have been recorded in Uganda and of these eight have been recorded at Semuliki.
-Of the three other Ugandan species, J. hierta and J. orithya have been recorded in the Ituri Forest and DRC Semliki Valley while J. natalica has been recorded at Moroto in north-eastern Uganda.
-Thanks to Mark Williams for providing identifying characteristics for differentiating J. stygia and J. gregorii.
+Of the three other Ugandan species, two, Junonia hierta and J. orithya have been recorded in the Ituri Forest and DRC Semliki Valley while J. natalica has been recorded in Moroto, north-eastern Uganda.

-Junonia oenone (upper and underside, male - sexes similar)
+Junonia oenone (male, upper and underside - sexes similar)

 Junonia sophia.jpeg